Updated : Apr 7, 2025

 Which of these days should you consider when calculating your occupancy rate?

 Well, this differs.
-Some property managers want to exclude blocked dates from their calculations.
+Some would want to exclude blocked dates from their calculations.

 But, in most cases, your total nights are an aggregation of all calendar days.